-What You Need to Make Scalloped Potatoes
+What You Need to Make These Cheesy Scalloped Potatoes?

 For your scalloped potatoes, you’ll first and foremost need a really sharp knife, a mandolin, or a slicer.
 I personally stay far away from mandolins, but I absolutely love my slicer, which is very reasonably priced for the workhorse it is in my kitchen.
 Beyond your tool for slicing, you’ll also need a square baking dish.
 I love Made In’s bakeware.
 It’s seriously all I use in my kitchen at this point.